William R. Cumpiano: The Puerto Rican Cuatro Project

-In 1992, he co-founded "The Puerto Rican Cuatro Project" with Juan Sotomayor and Wilfredo Echevarría, an expert in media communications.
+In 1992, he co-founded The Puerto Rican Cuatro Project with Sotomayor and Wilfredo Echevarría, an expert in media communications.

 The Puerto Rican Cuatro Project is a non-profit organization dedicated to fostering the traditions that surround the national instrument of Puerto Rico, by means of gathering, promoting and preserving its cultural memories of Puerto Rican musical traditions, folkloric stringed instruments and musicians.
 The Cuatro Project is also dedicated to promoting and preserving the Puerto Rican décima verse form and the traditional song as created by its greatest troubadours, living and past.

 Cumpiano, who is also a founding board member and president of the Association of Stringed Instrument Artisans (ASIA), has lectured about his skills at conventions of the Guild of American Luthiers (GAL).
 He has received the recognition of various institutes, among them the American Institute of Architects and the Smithsonian Institution.
 He is also the co-recipient of a 1993 U.S. Patent for the compression-molded carbon fibre composite guitar soundboard.

-Written work and Documentaries
+Written work and documentaries

-Cumpiano co-authored, with Jonathon Natelson, the world's leading guitarmaking textbook, "GUITARMAKING: Tradition and Technology", a complete reference for the design and construction of the steel string folk guitar and the classical guitar, which has been acclaimed as the principal textbook in his field and considered by many as the Bible of guitarmaking.
+Cumpiano co-authored, with Jonathon Natelson, the world's leading guitar-making textbook, GUITARMAKING: Tradition and Technology, a complete reference for the design and construction of the steel string folk guitar and the classical guitar, which has been acclaimed as the principal textbook in his field and considered by many as the Bible of guitarmaking.